Binjobo/Flappy-Bird/README.md

     - Claws (the equivalent of Pipe obstacles)

 ## 2. Create and edit the html and CSS file
-**Html**
+- HTML
-    1. Import in the background image
+    - Import in the background image
-    2. Import in the moving objects (bird and claws)
+    - Import in the moving objects (bird and claws)
-    3. Group the objects in divs tag and gave them different IDs and Classes **CSS**
+    - Group the objects in divs tag and gave them different IDs and Classes
+- CSS
-    1. For general coloring and positioning purpose only (the animation of the claws is done in Javascript instead)
+    - For general coloring and positioning purpose only (the animation of the claws is done in Javascript instead)

 ## 3. Create and edit the Javascript file
-**Game Architecture**
+- Game Architecture
     - used the Model-View-Controller(MVC) approach
     - this is the general code compartments for how the game is run
         1. /*----- constants -----*/
         2. /*----- state variables -----*/
             - x position
             - y position
         3. /*----- cached elements  -----*/
             - create constants through document.querySelector the DOM objects
         4. /*----- event listeners -----*/
             - listens to click or keydown
         5. /*----- functions -----*/
             - functions for bird
             - for claws
             - for collision detection
             - for score count
             - for start game
             - for restart game

 <br>

-## How the game look like
+## How the game looks like
 **Game Start Screenshot**
 ![image info](./flappy-bird/screenshots/GameStart%20Screen.png)